Bascom affair: Escalation

 Morrison ordered Bascom to use whatever means necessary to punish the kidnappers and recapture the boy.
 Bascom, Ward and 54 soldiers journeyed east to Apache Pass, arriving on February 3, 1861, and met Sgt.
 Daniel Robinson, who would accompany them for the rest of the expedition.
 Bascom convinced a Chiricahua Apache leader named Cochise to meet with him.
 Suspicious of Bascom's intentions, Cochise brought with him his brother Coyuntwa, two nephews, his wife and his two children.
 At the meeting Cochise claimed he knew nothing of the raid.
 Doubting Cochise's honesty, Bascom attempted to imprison him and his family in a tent to be held hostage, but Cochise was able to escape alone by slashing a hole in the canvas wall.

 Two days later, on February 5, Cochise delivered a message to Bascom asking for the release of his family, but Bascom refused and told Cochise that they "would be set free just so soon as the boy was released".
 The following day, Cochise and a large party of Apaches attacked a group of unaware American and Mexican teamsters.
 After torturing and killing the nine Mexicans, he took the three Americans hostage, offering them in exchange for his family, but Bascom maintained that he would accept nothing other than the return of the boy and cattle.
 On February 7, Cochise and his men attacked Bascom's soldiers while they were fetching water.

 Cochise quickly fled with his hostages to Sonora, Mexico, which was outside American jurisdiction.
 On the way he tortured and killed the American prisoners and left their remains to be discovered by Bascom.
 Several days later, on February 19, 1861, Lt.
 Isaiah Moore, who had led a relief party of cavalry to Apache Pass, hanged Cochise's brother and nephews before he and his soldiers began their journey home.

 Aftermath

 The moment when Cochise discovered his brother and nephews dead has been called the moment when the Indians (the Chiricahua in particular) transferred their hatred of the Mexicans to the Americans.
 Cochise's subsequent war of vengeance, in the form of numerous raids and murders, was the beginning of the 25-year-long Apache Wars.

-This incident led to the awarding of the Medal of Honor that is chronologically for the earliest action, to Bernard J.D.
-Irwin; despite the medal being created during the Civil War, ex-post-facto awards for action taken before the medals creation were authorized.
+This incident subsequently led to the awarding of the Medal of Honor (chronologically for the earliest action) to Dr. Bernard J.D.
+Irwin.
+Despite the medal being created during the Civil War, ex post facto awards for action taken before the medal's creation were authorized.

 Felix Ward, the kidnapped boy, was later found living with the Coyotero Apaches and became an Apache Scout for the U.S. Army known by the name of Mickey Free.